-2.6.1 Online BIM collaboration:
+2.6.1 Online BIM Collaboration:

-The introduction of BIM has greatly improved integration of communities, however, it is not yet implemented to its full potential (Rizal, 2011).
+The introduction of BIM has greatly improved integration of communities; however, it is not yet implemented to its full potential (Rizal, 2011).
 Rizal (2011) identified the main factors for successful collaboration using BIM as: (1) Product information sharing; (2) Organisational roles synergy; (3) Work processes coordination; (4) Environment for teamwork; and (5) Reference data consolidation.
 BIM Collaboration was originally developed to allow information sharing within internationally dispersed teams and the dissemination of information by support groups (Eastman et al., 2011).
-It uses a centralized information integration approach through a shared Web server or a database behind the Web server.
+It uses a centralised information integration approach through a shared Web server or a database behind the Web server.
 BIM is currently the most advanced information system deployed on the Internet (Shen et al., 2008).
-Cloud-based BIM collaboration services has been introduced to eliminate file exchange issues, send notices and request for information (RFI).
+Cloud-based BIM collaboration services have been introduced to eliminate file exchange issues, send notices and request for information (RFI).
 It also manages clash detection and performs cost estimations and budgeting on all models, with everyone involved.
 As a result, project management and BIM systems can communicate directly and connect general contractors and subcontractors through an online platform where changes can be recorded and all files can be stored for central reference.
-An example of an online BIM collaboration tool is the “Horizontal Glue” programme.
+An example of an online BIM collaboration tool is the ‘Horizontal Glue’ programme.

 Management of the Development Process

-With the available digital collaboration tools and an even robust system like the BIM, managing the development process is still a challenge.
+With the available digital collaboration tools and even a robust system like the BIM, managing the development process is still a challenge.
 Despite its failure to deliver customer value, a single-minded transformation view of operations has been the dominant approach taken in design management and processes, leading to inefficiencies in design practices (Pikas et al., 2015).
-Forgues and Koskela (2009) argues that construction project management is usually based on conventional project management theory that applies a sequential procedural approach.
+Forgues and Koskela (2009) argue that construction project management is usually based on conventional project management theory that applies a sequential procedural approach.
 In such an approach, a project`s success is achieved by following a series of steps and processes for planning, executing and controlling activities and tasks (Kraemer et al., 2004).
-It is clear from the literature that there is a dispute on the theoretical foundation behind project management bodies of knowledge, their lack of relevance to practice and the poor performance in the context of complex projects or self-manages teams (Al Sehaimi et al., 2014; Forgues et al., 2008; Forgues & Koskela, 2009; Koskela et al., 2007; Pikas et al., 2015; Ruikar et al., 2009).
-Koskela, (2009) has headed the critique and identified some problems with this approach leading to inefficiencies as including the following:
+It is clear from the literature that there is a dispute on the theoretical foundation behind project management bodies of knowledge, their lack of relevance to practice and the poor performance in the context of complex projects or self-managing teams (Al Sehaimi et al., 2014; Forgues et al., 2008; Forgues & Koskela, 2009; Koskela et al., 2007; Pikas et al., 2015; Ruikar et al., 2009).
+Koskela (2009) has headed the critique and identified some problems with this approach leading to inefficiencies, including the following:

 The lack of iterations in the design process;